eu command line

 By default, eucalypt renders all the content of the final input to output.

 There are various ways to override this.
-First, :target
+First, :target metadata can

 be specified in the final input to identify different parts for